shamazmazum/cl-forward-diff/README.md

 ## How to define piecewise functions?

-Since differentiable functions must operate with dual numbers and dual numbers do not have order, you may ask: how to define piecewise functions like the following one?
+Since differentiable functions must operate on dual numbers and dual numbers do not have order, you may ask: how to define piecewise functions like the following one?